-Today is the birthday of Robert M. Pirsig, the author of the philosophical novel Zen and the Art of Motorcycle Maintenance.
-He was born in Minneapolis in 1928.
+Today is the birthday of Robert M. Pirsig, the author of the philosophical novel Zen and the Art of Motorcycle Maintenance, and holder of the world record for literary rejection.

-Pirsing wrote Zen and the Art of Motorcycle Maintenance in 1968 but it was not published until 1974.
-In fact, he holds the world's record for rejections: 121 publishing houses rejected the book before William Morrow and Company agreed to publish it.
+Pirsing wrote Zen and the Art of Motorcycle Maintenance in 1968, but it was not published until 1974.
+Pirsig received a record 121 rejections from publishing houses.
 Since its publication, Zen and the Art of Motorcycle Maintenance has achieved cult status and sold more than 4 million copies.

 Here are some other examples of authors who did not let publisher rejections discourage them: